laynef/Retro-CLI/README.md

 react-native run-ios
 ```

-The bootstrap library is now used on React Native
+The entire bootstrap library is now used on React Native